Vietnam.vn - Nền tảng quảng bá Việt Nam

 War correspondent Andrey Rudenko of the All-Russian Broadcasting Company today released a video taken from an unmanned aerial vehicle (UAV), showing the attack of a Su-34 fighter jet on a Ukrainian S-300 long-range air defense missile site in Mykolaiv province.

 The Ukrainian S-300 complex, consisting of two missile launchers, a fire control radar and a command post, was detected by a Russian UAV while it was deployed in an area with many bushes.
-The first explosion occurred near the fire control radar, the next shell directly hit the missile launcher and caused a huge explosion.
+The first explosion occurred near the fire control radar, the next shell directly hit the launcher and caused a large explosion.
 The consecutive explosions burned down the entire Ukrainian S-300 site.

 Ukrainian S-300 site hit by Russian missile in video released on August 24.
 Video: Telegram/RtrDonetsk